 "Do you have a podcast episode or advice somewhere where you talk about how you instilled a love of reading in your children?

-As parents we love reading and have read a lot to our children when they were young.
+As parents love reading and have read a lot to our children when they were young.
 Sometimes we still do now, but no matter which book we suggest, they hate reading, and it breaks my heart."

 But we also clarify and define what 'reading' actually means -- identifying the outcome you're actually looking for -- and the non-traditional ways that can still be achieved in today's digital world.